andis-spr/sshb.bat/README.md

 ## Features

-Search and select an SSH host stored in a text file, then
+Find and select an SSH host stored in a text file, then
  - start an SSH session in Windows command line,
  - or mount SSHFS directories in Windows Explorer via SSHFS-win.